 Since her passing, Harvey admits their back yard has become somewhat overgrown, since most of what Cathy planted were climbers and he didn’t have the knowledge or inclination to prune them.

 Cathy’s hard work definitely didn’t disappoint!
-At every turn, there were new colors, new shapes and new scents of heirloom roses.
+At every turn, there were new colors, new shapes and new scents of heirloom and other roses.

 Cathy became a big fan of the David Austin roses, which are a modern version of the antique roses in appearance and fragrance, with a hardy, re-blooming nature.